& the importance of Back-to-Back dimensions

 Model train wheelsets

 As a railway modeller my layout has seen more visitor-mileage than with my own stock and this provides an interesting insight into what occurs with models.
 The coarse wheel profiles of Lima and Jouef cannot run; neither can the older Triang and Hornby wheels but much of the rolling stock today can.
 Indeed, even some of Hornby’s current pizza-cutter wheels give problems (for example the model JA /JB - class 73 in TOPS parlance) so are replaced with Ultrascale wheels (they produce excellent conversion packs for many models).

 I know the track is now spot on – some adjustment of check rails, K-crossings on slips (etc) followed many hours of running my own stock fitted with finescale wheelsets amply demonstrates this.
 But then (say) that pesky leading axle on a visiting Bachmann class 40 occasionally derails on the common crossing of a single slip.
-Up-turned on the modelling desk it is found that the back-to-back dimensions of that ‘pesky’ wheelset was less than a millimetre too tight and once gently opened out to 14.5mm the locomotive runs faultlessly thereafter.
+Up-turned on the modelling desk, it is found that the back-to-back dimensions of that ‘pesky’ wheelset was less than a millimetre too tight and once gently opened out to 14.5mm the locomotive runs faultlessly thereafter.

 Excess lateral axle play

 Many model locomotives also have excessive lateral play in their driving axles and for a layout where 3’ is the minimum radii (a standard used by a number of us) this also leads to unreliable running.
 Wheels are removed and (for a 2mm axle) 8 BA brass washers are inserted to reduce the sideplay; the locomotive’s running is significantly improved.
 To be precise 8BA is 0.0866 in or 2.2 mm.